SkelleyBelly/carbonite/content/blog/react-typescript-good-practice/index.md

 const userElement = <User fullName={data.data.core.firstName} profileUrl={data.data.images.profile.url}>
 ```

 In this case, our component is pure and has no ties to the data source itself, it's just up to us to correctly map the data when we use the component.
-This may seem like a small distinction, but now our components are completely decoupled, and our application is more resilliant to data changes.
+This may seem like a small distinction, but now our components are completely decoupled, and our application is more resilient to data changes.
 If the data structure does change, we just need to change how we pass that data into our components, rather than updating the components themselves.

 ##### Types should flow from children to parents, never the other way around

 Reusing types and interfaces saves time and aligns components, but doing it badly can cause things to go wrong very quickly.
 When sharing types across components, make sure that the child component informs the types of the parent, not the other way around.
 By ensuring that types flow from child to parent, components are always completely self-contained, and their types represent their own functionality.
-If a child uses a parent's type, then it becomes dependant on that parent, and is no longer self-contained.
+If a child uses a parent's type, then it becomes dependent on that parent, and is no longer self-contained.

 ```tsx
 // the Parent component is completely independent from a type perspective